 2. A rogue planet

 A rogue planet larger than Mars slammed into Earth.
 Most of the rogue body, as well as a sizeable chunk of Earth, were evaporated.
-The cloud rose to above 13,700 miles (22,000 kilometers) altitude, where it condensed into countless solid particles that orbited the Earth as they accumulated into ever-larger moonlets, which eventually united to form the Moon.
+The cloud rose to above 13,700 miles (22,000 kilometres) altitude, where it condensed into countless solid particles that orbited the Earth as they accumulated into ever-larger moonlets, which eventually united to form the Moon.

 3. The age of lunar rocks